Table of Contents

 Amiodarone-related injuries have resulted in lawsuits being brought by individuals, not as an amiodarone class action suit.
 Federal judges rejected a plan to consolidate the cases at the federal level in June 2016.
 Amiodarone class action lawsuit allows you to split the cost with others, increasing your chances of success.

 Is there a lawsuit against amiodarone?
 Of course.
-If you believe that taking the prescription drug amiodarone caused you or a loved one harm, you may be eligible to receive financial compensation.
+If you believe that taking the prescription drug amiodarone caused you or a loved one harm, you may be eligible to receive amiodarone lawsuit settlements.

 If you are qualified to participate in amiodarone lawsuit cases, you may be entitled to remuneration for your pain and suffering, medical expenses, lost wages, and more.
 You could hold the amiodarone manufacturer accountable for alleged negligence and failure to warn patients about the risks associated with the drug by taking part in amiodarone lawsuits.